Skiers, Resorts Rejoice Over Early Snowfall

 SIEGLER: Further down the mountain along the Ram Rod run, Robbie Bundred(ph) is taking a breather, something that's recommended at 11,500 feet.

-Mr. ROBBIE BUNDRED (Skier): It's not a holiday or anything like that, so we just took a weekend to come up here, snow ski, get some snow.
+ROBBIE BUNDRED: It's not a holiday or anything like that, so we just took a weekend to come up here, snow ski, get some snow.
 We needed it.
 It's a good break.

 SIEGLER: The Bundreds are up Houston visiting friends.
 They jumped on some early season deals at A-Basin and nearby Breckenridge.